pete

 He subsequently spent his twenties treading the boards as a guitar mangler, teaching budding axeologists, and writing articles about how one might most efficiently spank one’s plank.
 Finding that the acme of his career was looking like being a sideman on the 70s reunion circuit, he refused at the final fence, wrote a book or two, bumbled through an undergraduate degree in English, and accidentally ended up ‘doing’ a phd on Francis Bacon (the other Francis Bacon).
 No, really, it just kinda happened.
 He has also been spotted moonlighting as a tour guide and a theatre sound engineer, amongst other things.

-The olive groves of academe, however, proved less than accommodating, and while Dr Langman has lectured at the Central School of Speech and Drama, Queen Mary, Brunel University, Sussex University and Goldsmiths College, Pete Langman has been busy working as a tour guide, a theatre sound engineer, an e-learning scriptwriter and a producer of educational videos, amongst other things.
+The olive groves of academe, however, proved less than accommodating, and while Dr Langman has lectured at the Central School of Speech and Drama, Queen Mary, Brunel University, Sussex University, Goldsmiths College and even Oxford, Pete Langman has been busy working as a tour guide, a theatre sound engineer, an e-learning scriptwriter and a producer of educational videos, amongst other things.
 If he’s good at anything, however, it’s scribbling.

 He began professional scribblage at Guitar and Bass magazine, for whom he wrote some sixty tuition columns before becoming techniques editor.
 Since hanging up his strat, he’s contributed random features and interviews of various guitar demiurges.
 These he writes to this day.
 He has also written for The Independent and Prospect, as well as having two letters published in the Guardian.
 A close friend of his, Trenchard Cleats, has been known to contribute to the odd blog, and may well be turning up here every now and then.

-In what spare time he has, he likes to play cricket (indeed, he’s a qualified coach), practise the odd martial art (primarily in order to defend himself from his ginger cat), climb things and look at his guitars wondering what went wrong.
+In what spare time he has, he likes to play cricket (indeed, he’s a qualified coach), practise the odd martial art (originally in order to defend himself from his ginger cat, but since the latter’s sad demise, the need has become less immediate), and look at his guitars wondering what went wrong.
 He also likes to work on perfecting his bad habits.
 Some of which he quite likes.
 He was diagnosed with Parkinson’s early in 2008, which irritated him somewhat.
+He has written the odd book, and even been interviewed on TMS.

 Want to know anything else?
 Well hey, just ask.